Long-term Asset Protection Planning

 Protecting Your Assets Is our Primary Goal

 The greatest financial risk that nearly all seniors in this country face is paying for long term nursing care.
 With the average cost in Pennsylvania over $120,000 a year, all but the very wealthiest could quickly go through much or all of their life savings merely because they had the misfortune to develop a serious chronic illness.
 For all practical purposes, the only government benefit program we have that will pay for long-term nursing care is Medicaid, but unlike Medicare, you have to be impoverished before you can be eligible.
 However, unlike what well-meaning friends may tell you, the Medicaid laws permit seniors to protect a substantial portion of their life savings from this risk.
-Los Scales Elder Law office, located in Erie, PA specializes in long-term care planning, which includes preparing clients to apply for Medicaid.
+The Law Offices of Schellart Joyce, located in Erie, PA, specializes in long-term care planning, which includes preparing clients to apply for Medicaid.

-Los Scales Elder Law Helps Provide Options in Long-term Protection Planning
+The Law Offices of Schellart Joyce Helps Provide Options in Long-term Protection Planning

 While planning ahead is best, as this gives you more options for protecting your assets with less stress than waiting until a crisis occurs, you need to know that despite the restrictions in the Medicaid law, there are legal options available for nearly all of our clients to protect a significant portion of their life savings, even in a crisis, when a spouse, parent, or other loved one is already in a nursing home.

-At Los Scales Elder Law we work closely with seniors and their families to help them plan for the future and, for those in crisis, to help assure a smooth transition form private pay to Medicaid eligibility, while protecting a significant portion of their life savings in the process.
+At our law firm, we work closely with seniors and their families to help them plan for the future and, for those in crisis, to help assure a smooth transition form private pay to Medicaid eligibility, while protecting a significant portion of their life savings in the process.
 We provide a specialized asset protection package for our clients, which includes:

 - Developing an Asset Protection Plan designed to minimize the amount of their life savings at risk of being spent down on long-term nursing care;